freeskylier/lier/Threat-Model.md

 * Use of ephemeral Diffie-Hellman key exchange to preserve forward secrecy

 We do not, however, protect against every form of attack that is possible with a full system compromise.

-## Limitations of Adversaries

-Adversaries are assumed to have limited ability to manipulate traffic on individual connections.

 ## Goals of Lantern